sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-visualeffects-fontsmoothing.md

 # FontSmoothing

 > [!Important]
-> This setting is now deprecated.
+> In Windows 10, version 1709, this setting is removed.

 `FontSmoothing` specifies whether font smoothing is enabled, and which type.